Greenhouse Gas Reduction Strategies for Local Governments

 - Redmond Environmental Sustainability Action Plan, Transportation and Land Use (2020) — Details strategies for shifting transportation toward EVs, such as improving business partnerships.

-- Seattle Green Fleet Action Plan (2019) — Calls for rapid fleet electrification, strategies to reduce fuel use, and a move to fossils-free fuels by 2030 to reduce GHG emissions by 50%.
+- Seattle Green Fleet Action Plan (2019) — Calls for rapid fleet electrification, reduced fuel use, and a move to fossil-free fuels by 2030 to reduce GHG emissions by 50%.

 - Sequim Comprehensive Plan 2015-2035: Chapter 9, Energy & Environment — Includes section on EVs, including planning for smaller-scale neighborhood EVs (e.g., golf carts).